When to buy? When to sell?

 A CMA may sound complicated, but it’s simply a detailed report that compares homes near you that are either on the market or have sold in recent months.
 The goal is to find homes in your immediate area that are most like yours.
 This enables your real estate agent to more accurately predict what buyers will pay for your home during a current hot, cold or stable market.

-- The busiest activity is noticed during the spring-summer season.
+- The busiest activity is typically during the spring-summer season.

-- The least activity is noticed during the School season.
+- The least activity in home sales is often noticed during the school season.

-- Too many houses on the market and not enough buyers.
+- Number of houses on the market out number the buyers.